zaliqarosli/Loris/modules/genomic_browser/test/TestPlan.md

 ### Special formated columns

 #### Profile tab
- - The *PSCID* column should provide links to the timepoint_list module filtered to this candidate.
+ - The *PSCID* column should provide links to the candidate_profile module filtered to this candidate.
  - If there is at least one file for a candidate, the *Files* column should provide links to the **viewGenomicFile** submenu filtered for all files concerning this candidate.
 There can be multiple files displayed.
  - If there is at least one SNP for this candidate, the SNPs column should provide links to the SNP tab filtered for this candidate.
  - If there is at least one CNV for this candidate, the CNVs column should provide links to the CNV tab filtered for this candidate.